Bootlegs

 Fake Vintage Tultex Tag

 This is another fake tag that’s convincing when not directly compared side to side.
 The spacing between the TULTEX letters is the main giveaway.
-TULTEX should be more cramped and this is very across the various tags I examined.
-The bottom of the X should touch the bottom of the E, or come VERY close.
-When you compare two versions that are deadstock, you’ll also notice the counterfeit one has a lighter black, and “COTTON” doesn’t pop as much.
+TULTEX should be more cramped and this is very common across the various tags I examined.
+There does seem to be some exceptions to this rule, where there’s more space between the letters, but it’s never the amount as shown above.

 Authentic Vintage Tultex T-Shirt Tags